-FIZ Karlsruhe is a not-for-profit organization with the mission "to provide scientific information to science and researcher, to develop appropriate products and services for a scientific information infrastructure, and to make them available to the public.
+FIZ Karlsruhe is a not-for-profit organization with the mission “to provide scientific information to researchers and scientists, to develop appropriate products and services for a scientific information infrastructure, and to make them available to the public.
 To this end FIZ Karlsruhe also carries out research and development on its own initiative.
-The aim is to strengthen the transfer of knowledge in Germany and abroad and to support the promotion of innovation as well as the collaboration in science and research"1.
+The aim is to strengthen the transfer of knowledge in Germany and abroad and to support the promotion of innovation as well as the collaboration in science and research2”.

-FIZ Karlsruhe is a member of the Leibniz Association (WGL) which consists of German scientific institutions2 that are jointly funded by the German Federal Government and the Federal States.
+FIZ Karlsruhe is a member of the Leibniz Association (WGL) which consists of German scientific institutions3 that are jointly funded by the German Federal Government and the Federal States.

 1. Management and Supervisory Bodies

 1.1 Supervisory Board

 Pursuant to art.
 10 of the Articles of Association, the Supervisory Board consists of 16 members (as per April 28, 2009).
 The chairperson and three more members are appointed by the Federal Republic of Germany in its function as a shareholder.
 The deputy chairperson and three more members are appointed by the Federal States.
 Additional members of the Supervisory board are: five representatives of the other shareholders, one member of the Scientific Advisory Board and two members from FIZ Karlsruhe’s scientific or technical staff.
 In 2012, two seats of the German federal government in the Supervisory Board were vacant.
 Two of the 14 Supervisory Board members (14.3 %) were women.